cdap-guides/cdap-spark-guide/README.rst

     }
   }

-To serve results out via HTTP let’s add PageRankHandler, which reads PageRank for a given URL from pageRanks dataset:
+To serve results out via HTTP, let’s add a PageRankHandler, which reads the PageRank for a given URL from pageRanks dataset:

 .. code:: java